P-Thakor/youtube-clone/Readme.md

 #Learning backend

-This project is developed with guidance of Hitesh Chaudhary's "Chai aur backend" series.
+This project is developed with guidance of Hitesh Choudhary's "Chai aur backend" series.